Data schemas¶

 How schemas are specified¶

-When schemas are required in Dyff APIs, they are specified with the
+When data schemas are required in Dyff APIs, they are specified with the

 DataSchema